Goldman Sachs asks shareholders to 'like' tech push in San Francisco

 | SAN FRANCISCO

-SAN FRANCISCO In Goldman Sachs Group Inc's latest move to bolster its street cred as a cool, tech-savvy bank, the firm held its annual shareholder meeting in its San Francisco headquarters on Thursday.
+SAN FRANCISCO In Goldman Sachs Group Inc's (GS.N) latest move to bolster its street cred as a cool, tech-savvy bank, it is holding its annual shareholder meeting in San Francisco on Thursday.

 In just the past few weeks, Goldman has hired an executive to build a digital lending platform, co-led a $50 million investment in a bitcoin startup and launched a podcast called "Exchanges at Goldman" in which senior executives talk about technology on Wall Street, among other things.

-"China is very, very important for us, for business and for peace and stability in the world," he said.

-He also told reporters that while global economic conditions have improved, "I don't think we're anywhere near the top quartile.
-I hope I don't look back and look at this as the Golden Age."

-Shareholders voted through plans to approve pay packages for senior management, as well as the election of Goldman's board of directors, including new additions Mark Flaherty, the former vice chairman of investment management firm Wellington Management Co, and former Goldman fixed income co-head Mark Winkelman.
-They also approved the bank's stock incentive plan and the appointment of PricewaterhouseCoopers LLP as its accounting firm.
+Shareholders will decide whether to approve pay packages for senior management, as well as Goldman's board of directors, including new additions Mark Flaherty, the former vice chairman of investment management firm Wellington Management Company, and former Goldman fixed income co-head Mark Winkelman.
+Blankfein is expected to offer some comments on the bank's financial performance, as well as its focus on technology.

-Shareholder proposals regarding vote counting, the vesting of equity awards for senior executives who enter government service and right to act by written consent were not approved.

 Of course Goldman is not the only Wall Street bank to notice how technology is changing the world - all of its major competitors have been talking a lot more about technology, spending a lot more money on it and trying to win more business from tech clients.
 But Goldman has arguably been the most aggressive in making strategic investments and reshaping itself for a digital world.
 Roughly one-quarter of its 34,400 employees now work in tech.